Chalbaaz

 The film was also the third collaboration between Shakib Khan and Joydeep Mukherjee pair after huge success of the films Shikari and Nabab and the third collaboration between Shakib Khan and Eskay Movies, second time pairing with Shakib-Subhashree and director Joydeep Mukherjee with Subhashree Ganguly after successful Nabab.

 Plot

 Raja (Shakib Khan) is a money minded youth who goes to the UK to earn big bucks.
-One fine day, he comes across Srijata (Subhashree Ganguly) who ditches her family for her long time boyfriend.
-As time passes by, Srijata gets cheated by her boyfriend big time and is left stranded in London.
-Twist in the tale arises when Srijata requests Raja to come along with her to Kolkata and clear the chaos which was created by her elopement.
+One fine day, he comes across Srijata (Subhashree) who ditches her family for her long time boyfriend.
+As time passes by, Srijata gets cheated on by her boyfriend big time and is left stranded in London.
+A twist in the tale arises when Srijata requests Raja to come along with her to Kolkata to clear the chaos which was created by her elopement.
 What will Raja do now ?
 That forms the rest of the story.